What Happens If You Are At Fault In A Car Accident In Utah?

 Steps To Protect Yourself Financially

 Raise your liability limits if money allows.
-Today’s medical bills and car prices can pass minimums fast.
+Today’s medical bills and vehicle prices can pass minimums fast.
 Consider umbrella coverage for extra protection.
 Keep PIP.
-Add collision and uninsured/underinsured motorist coverage for yourself and your family.
+Add collision, uninsured motorist coverage, and underinsured motorist coverage for yourself and your family.

 If a claim is filed against you, stay in contact with your adjuster, reply on time, and keep records of every call and letter.
 The right plan limits risk if you are found at fault.